-Since founding his firm in 2009, Mr. Chetson has represented more than 750 people in charges ranging from serious and violent crimes, state and federal drug conspiracies and drug trafficking, sex offenses, frauds and embezzlements, criminal trademark offenses, gun offenses, kidnappings, burglaries, and Driving While Impaired (DWI), misdemeanor drug cases, larcenies, and assaults in Wake, Chatham, Orange, Durham, Johnston, and Pitt Counties and the Eastern District of North Carolina.
-He recently secured a dismissal of all state charges with respect to a major drug trafficking conspiracy.
+Since founding his firm in 2009, Mr. Chetson has represented more than 900 people in charges ranging from serious and violent crimes, state and federal drug conspiracies and drug trafficking, sex offenses, frauds and embezzlements, criminal trademark offenses, serious child abuse cases, gun offenses, kidnappings, burglaries, and Driving While Impaired (DWI), misdemeanor drug cases, larcenies, and assaults in Wake, Chatham, Orange, Durham, Johnston, and Pitt Counties and the Eastern District of North Carolina.
+He recently secured a not guilty verdict after five day jury trial in a case involving allegations of Shaken Baby Syndrome (also known as Abusive Head Trauma) in a case that spanned two years, four expert witnesses, and hundreds of pages of medical and scientific evidence.
+In January, along with co-counsel, he tried to verdict a federal case involving charges of drug trafficking of PCP and the use of a firearm in connection with a federal drug trafficking offense – 18 USC 924(c).
+In another case, Mr. Chetson secured dismissal of all state charges with respect to a major drug trafficking conspiracy.

 - Earned his college degree at the Ivy League University of Pennsylvania.